 \subsubsection{Two-stage object detection}

-Two-stage object detectors exploits a region proposal network (RPN) in their first stage.
-RPN ranks region boxes alias \emph{anchors}, and proposes the ones that most likely contain objects as candidate boxes.
+Two-stage object detectors exploit a region proposal network (RPN) in their first stage.
+RPN ranks region boxes, alias \emph{anchors}, and proposes the ones that most likely contain objects as candidate boxes.
 The features are extracted by region-of-interest pooling (RoIPool) operation from each candidate box in the second stage.
-These features are then utilized for bounding-box regression and classification task.
+These features are then utilized for bounding-box regression and classification tasks.